saligrama/web/content/portfolio/index.md

 : *Stanford, CA, Nov 2023 -- Present*

 * *Pro bono* digital security and safety consultations for the Stanford community.
+* Speaking at BSidesSF 2025 about lessons from running this product security-focused clinic (18% acceptance rate).

 **Teaching Assistant and Infrastructure Lead** at Stanford University (via [Stanford Internet Observatory](https://io.stanford.edu))
 : *for INTLPOL 268 Hack Lab taught by Alex Stamos and Riana Pfefferkorn, Sep 2022 -- Dec 2022*